m50d/m50d.github.com/_posts/2018-12-11-people-who-disagree.md

 ## Functional core, imperative shell is not simpler than Free monads or tagless final

 A "functional core, imperative shell" model is great if you really can implement in "rather small, pure, and effect-free functions".
-But
+But often there is essential complexity in the business domain that makes that impossible.